Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains

 \section{Adaptive measurement algorithm}

 In this section we describe our adaptive output measurement protocol for estimating an unknown one-dimensional dynamical parameter $\theta$ of a discrete time quantum Markov chain with unitary $U_\theta$, as described in section \ref{sec:Markov}.
 The protocol has two stages.
 In the first stage we use a small proportion (e.g. $\tilde{n} = n^{1-\epsilon}$, with $0<\epsilon\ll 1 $) of the output units in order to compute a preliminary ‘rough estimator' $\theta_0$ of the true parameter $\theta$ by performing a standard sequential measurement.
-This step is necessary in any quantum estimation problem in which the optimal measurement depends on the unknown parameter \cite{GillMassar,DemkowiczGuta}, and will inform the second stage of the protocol.
-In the second stage we use $\theta_0$ to design a sequential measurement which achieves the output QFI at $\theta=\theta_0$.
-Since $\delta \theta = \theta -\theta_0 =O(n^{-1/2 +\epsilon})$ \cite{GutaCatanaBouten}, this implies that the procedure is optimal for any parameter value $\theta$ for large n.
-This stage has two key ingredients (cf. Figure \ref{Fig:adapt-meas}): a ‘quantum post-processing’ operation on output units immediately after interacting with the system, followed by an adaptive projective measurement whose basis is computed according to a ‘measurement filter’ algorithm inspired by \cite{Zhou20}.
+This step is necessary in any quantum estimation problem in which the optimal measurement depends on the unknown parameter \citep{GillMassar,DemkowiczGuta}, and will inform the second stage of the protocol.
+In the second stage we use $\theta_0$ to design a \emph{optimal} sequential measurement for $\theta=\theta_0$, i.e. one that achieves the output QFI at $\theta=\theta_0$.
+Since $\delta \theta = \theta -\theta_0 =O(n^{-1/2 +\epsilon})$ \citep{GutaCatanaBouten}, this implies that the procedure is asymptotically optimal for \emph{any} parameter value $\theta$, in that the classical Fisher information has the same linear scaling as the QFI $F_\theta(n)$.
+This stage has two key ingredients (cf. Figure \ref{Fig:adapt-meas}): a quantum `post-processing’ operation on output units immediately after interacting with the system, followed by an adaptive projective measurement whose basis is computed according to a ‘measurement filter’ algorithm inspired by \citep{Zhou20}.
 We now describe the two steps in detail.